-Examples of really bad ideas: Forgetting your spouse’s birthday or your anniversary, do-it-yourself brain surgery, and forgetting to file your federal tax return or pay your federal taxes.
+Examples of really bad ideas: Forgetting your spouse’s birthday, do-it-yourself brain surgery, forgetting your anniversary, and neglecting to file your federal tax return or pay your federal taxes.
 You may be short on the cash to pay your taxes, but there are better ways to address your tax problem than avoiding it entirely.

 The IRS considers failure to file a more serious situation than failure to pay, and the penalties are appropriately greater.
 Failure-to-file penalties typically accrue at the rate of 5% (4.5% late filing and 0.5% late payment) of your unpaid taxes each month (or partial month) that the return is late, up to 25% of the total taxes owed.
-If the tax filing is overdue by more than sixty days, you will incur a minimum penalty of $205 or 100% of your unpaid tax.
+If the tax filing is overdue by more than sixty days, you will incur a minimum penalty of $210 or 100% of your unpaid tax, whichever is less.

-You may be able to get an extension on filing your taxes for up to six months under certain circumstances, such as death or illness of family members, natural disasters, incomplete tax documentation, living abroad in some situations, or being deployed in a combat zone.
+You may be able to get an extension on filing your taxes for up to six months.
 You may also qualify based on technical problems – for example, if you are paying electronically and the routing number supplied by your bank is incorrect.

-To allow for some payment latitude for estimates, the IRS waives the failure-to-pay penalty if you pay at least 90% of your taxes before the original due date and you pay the rest by the end of the extension.
+To allow for some payment latitude for estimates, the IRS usually waives the failure-to-pay penalty if you pay at least 90% of your taxes before the original due date and you pay the rest by the end of the extension.
 If you file electronically and use the IRS electronic payments options, you will not need to submit a paper copy of Form 4868 – the extension will be automatically processed.

 Should you incur a failure-to-pay penalty, the charge is 0.5% per month or partial month that the charge is outstanding and is limited to 25% of the total taxes owed.
 Of course, interest continues to accrue indefinitely until the bill is paid.